Let me ask you a question. What’s more important, my personal rights or the common good?

 It’s a Matter of Stewardship

 Here’s the thing.
-The issue of personal rights and the common good is actually, I think, a stewardship issue.
+I think the issue of personal rights and the common good is actually a stewardship issue.

 We have been entrusted with the care of the creation and the care of one another.
 In other words, we are stewards of the earth and of one another.
 That makes us responsible for the common good.